A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Experiments

 \textbf{Datasets.} We establish a multi-domain evaluation comprising eight mainstream benchmarks spanning four key task categories: (1) Mathematical Problem Solving (MATH-500~\cite{hendrycks2021measuring}, AIME2024~\cite{AIME2024}), (2) Complex Reasoning (GPQA~\cite{rein2024gpqa}, MMLU-PRO~\cite{wang2024mmlu}, MedMCQA~\cite{pal2022medmcqa}), (3) Instruction Following (IFEval~\cite{zhou2023instruction}), and (4) Code Generation (MBPP~\cite{austin2021program}, LiveCodeBench~\cite{jain2024livecodebench}).
 Each dataset is split into non-overlapping validation and test sets, with all validation sets combined to form the unified question bank for all benchmarks.
 See Appendix~\ref{app:data_details} for more details.

-\textbf{LLM Bank.} To achieve a balance between model diversity and computational efficiency, we carefully curate a collection of fifteen mid-sized open-source LLMs (from 20B to 72B) from various architectural families.
-Our SMACS framework employs a two-tiered model utilization strategy: reference models are dynamically selected from the full LLM bank during inference via task requirements, while the critical aggregator model is exclusively handled by Llama-3.3-70B-Instruct due to its exceptional instruction-following performance.
-More details are provided in Appendix~\ref{app:llm_bank_details} and ~\ref{app:imp_details}.
+\textbf{LLM Bank.} To achieve a balance between model diversity and efficiency, we carefully curate a collection of fifteen mid-sized open-source LLMs (from 20B to 72B) from various architectural families.
+SMCS framework employs a two-tiered model utilization strategy: reference models are dynamically selected from the full LLM bank during inference via task requirements, while the critical aggregator model is handled by Llama-3.3-70B-Instruct due to its exceptional instruction-following performance.
+See Appendix~\ref{app:llm_bank_details} for more details.